-When initially establishing a team a resource plan must be created and approved which must contain a workforce demand pattern and an aligned workforce model with shift plans.
+When initially establishing a team a resource plan must be created and approved by the Director and Management Accountant which must contain a workforce demand pattern and an aligned workforce model with shift plans.
 The high level process for which can be seen below and also found in this document's appendices (Appendix 3).